Richard Golian

 2. Democratic opposition

-• The opposition is a mix of liberal, progressive, and center-right forces:
+• The opposition is a mix of liberal, progressive, and centre-right forces:

 • Progressive Slovakia (Progresívne Slovensko): A liberal, pro-European party, similar to En Marche! in France.